s93chen/cpp_data_structure_exercises/lfu_exercise/README.md

 are kept in the cache for fast access.

 ### Task:
-Your task is to write a program which reads integers from stdin, where each integers represents a request for a particular "dish".
+Write a program which reads integers from stdin, where each integers represents a request for a particular "dish".
 You have an array of size 5 in memory which represents your "table".
 For every dish request, if
 <b>(1)</b> the dish alread exists on the table, you can considered the request